 Illinois imposes varying waiting periods for criminal records that qualify for expungement.
 The waiting period is often a specific number of years tied to the specific criminal offense you were arrested and/or charged with and the specific disposition (e.g. probation, court supervision, etc.) in which the case resulted.
 In other cases, the waiting period may be tied to your birthday and age.
 Determining eligibility and the proper waiting period before a petition may be filed can be complicated.
-An experienced Chicago expungement attorney can help to determine if you are eligible for expungement and when you may legally petition the court.
+The experienced criminal lawyers at Kostopoulos Law Group can help to determine if you are eligible for expungement and when you may legally petition the court.
 Contact us today to learn more.

 If You Can’t Expunge Your Record, You May Be Able to Seal It

 If you have been convicted of a crime in Illinois you are not permitted to expunge your criminal record.
 You may, however, be able to petition the court to have your record sealed.
 Sealing a record does not destroy it, but rather removes it from agency databases and prevents it from popping up when someone runs a background check.
 The record is still available for viewing and use by certain law enforcement officials for criminal and sentencing matters.
 Generally, if you have been convicted of a crime you may petition to have your record sealed three years after completing the sentence of your punishment.
 However, not all records may be sealed.
 The process of determining if a criminal record may be sealed is perhaps even more complicated than determining eligibility for expungement.
 A knowledgeable Chicago expungement attorney can review your record and determine if you may petition the court to have it sealed.